Leggy, Stretched Growth on Oxalis

 One-directional light exposure

-Regrowth after dormancy in suboptimal light
+Regrowth after dormancy in a marginal light spot

 How to Fix It